Second language acquisition,

 Refereed Book Chapters

-Kim, M., Lee, H., & Kim, Y. (forthcoming).
+*Kim, M., Lee, H., & Kim, Y. (2018).
 Learning of Korean honorifics through collaborative tasks: Comparing heritage and non-Heritage speakers.
 In.
 N. Taguchi & Y. Kim (Eds.).
-Task-based approaches to teaching and assessing pragmatics.
+Task-based approaches to teaching and assessing pragmatics (pp. 28-54).
 Amsterdam: John Benjamins.

 McDonough, K., & Kim, Y. (2016).
 Working Memory and L2 English Speakers’ Primed and Subsequent Production of Passives.
 In G. Granena, D. Jackson, & Y. Yilmaz (Eds.), Cognitive Individual Differences in L2 Processing and Acquisition (pp. 205-222).
 Amsterdam: John Benjamins.

 Baralt, M., Gurzynski-Weiss, L., & Kim, Y. (2016).
-The effects of task type and classroom environment on learners’ engagement with the language.
+Engagement with the language: How examining learners’ affective and social engagement explains successful learner-generated attention to form.
 In.
 M. Sato & S. Ballinger (Eds.), Peer interaction and second language learning: Pedagogical potential and research agenda (pp. 209-239).
 Philadelphia, PA: John Benjamins.